 The Quick Answer

-Most forecasts project mortgage rates will gradually decline through 2026, landing in the 6.0-6.5% range by year-end.
-That's from today's ~6.75% — a modest improvement, not a dramatic one.
+Most forecasts project mortgage rates will stay in the low-to-mid 6% range through 2026.
+From today's ~6.36%, that is a flat-to-slightly-lower path — not a dramatic decline.

 If you're hoping to wait until rates hit 4% or 5%: don't hold your breath.
 That would require either a recession (which comes with job losses) or a return to the unusual post-2008 environment.
 Neither is in the base case for 2026.